IST-Africa 2025 Conference

 Explainable AI for Truthful Misinformation Detection: An Afrikaans Language Case Study

-Arno Jooste, University of Pretoria, South Africa
+Arno Jooste, University of Pretoria, Data Science for Social Impact (DSFSI), South Africa

 Hate Speech Detection in isiZulu: A Semantic Approach